BenjaminBest/StockTradingAnalysisWebsite/README.md

 Setup project with MSSQL ([RavenDB](https://ravendb.net/) exists as well)
 --------------
 1. Create a new database
+2. Update connection strings in `Web.config`
-2. Execute the script `StockTradingAnalysis.Data.MSSQL.Scripts.Create_DataStore_Table.sql`
+3. Execute the script `StockTradingAnalysis.Data.MSSQL.Scripts.Create_DataStore_Table.sql`
-3. Run multiple projects (`StockTradingAnalysis.Web` and `StockTradingAnalysis.Services.StockQuoteService`).
-Can be done by right-click on the solution in Visual Studio and go to "Set Startup Projects".
+4. If RavenDB shall be used then bindings in `\StockTradingAnalysis.Web\App_Start\BindingModules\EventSourcingBindingModule.cs` need to be changed
+5. Hangfire currently needs an SQl database and uses the MSSQL connection string, see `Startup.cs`
+6. Run project `StockTradingAnalysis.Web`
-4. Open Administration in the GUI and generate test data
+7. Open Administration in the GUI and generate test data

 Technologies & Approaches
 --------------